Updated June 2022.

 My mom loves exploring the unique retail stores in Creekside, so we took a left under the beautiful underpass painted by local artist Jessa Gilbert.
 We found a bike rail by Altitude Fitness, locked up our trusty steeds and went for a wander.

-Get The Goods has a new location and is a beautifully curated store packed with interesting gifts, arts and crafts, books and keepsakes, with the new Bach & Co. clothing store right next door.
-If you’re in need of a coffee or sugary boost, Confetti has both.
+Get The Goods is a beautifully curated store packed with interesting gifts, arts and crafts, books and keepsakes, with the new Bach & Co. clothing store right next door.
+If you’re in need of a coffee boost, Rockit Coffee Company is the place to go.

 View this post on Instagram